acmsigsoft/EmpiricalStandards/docs/RepositoryMining.md

 ### Desirable Attributes
 <checklist name="Desirable">

-- [ ] provides supplemental materials (e.g., interview guide(s), coding schemes, coding examples, decision rules, list of heuristics)
+- [ ] provides supplemental materials (e.g. complete dataset, tool(s) used to download, select, pre-process, and post-process the selected repositories)
+- [ ] uses probability sampling (see the [Sampling Supplement](https://github.com/acmsigsoft/EmpiricalStandards/blob/master/Supplements/Sampling.md))
 - [ ] triangulates across data sources, informants or researchers
-- [ ] reflects on their own possible biases
+- [ ] annotators reflect on their own possible biases
-- [ ] offers a comprehensive public replication package including dataset(s) and tool(s) to download, select, pre-process, and post-process the selected repositories
-- [ ] qualitative analysis of scenarios where the automatic tool didn’t work well
+- [ ] qualitative analysis of scenarios where the data collection or analysis tools were ineffective

 </checklist>